 The tofu must be firm, not the silken type.

 Vegetarian “Oyster” Sauce is made from mushrooms and adds important flavour.

 To avoid too much moisture in the mixture, the tofu needs to be as dry as possible.

 The toasts can be prepared a day in advance and kept covered in the refrigerator.

 The topping is quite fragile so the toasts need to be turned gently and carefully.

-If you want to make these gluten free, ensure your soy/tamari and vegan sauces are gluten free, and spread the topping on some good gluten free bread.
+If you want to make these gluten-free, ensure your soy/tamari and vegan sauces are gluten-free and spread the topping on some good quality gluten-free bread.

 Have you seen this Green Tea Chai Seed pudding yet?